Breast Cancer Mortality Rates

 Breast cancer mortality has seen the greatest decline in younger women.
-Another area of decline in deaths is women with estrogen and progesterone receptor positive tumors.
+Another area of decline in deaths is in women with estrogen and progesterone receptor-positive tumors.
 This is probably due to improvements in adjuvant systemic therapy.

-Women in their 40’s through 70’s average about an 80% to 85% five year survival after breast cancer diagnosis.
+Women in their 40’s through 70’s average about 80% to 85% five-year survival after a breast cancer diagnosis.

 Whereas women in their 80’s and 90’s tend to survive breast cancer beyond five years about 78% of the time.